mue76/nd013-c1-vision-starter/README.md

 Keep in mind that you should refer to this analysis to create the different spits (training, testing and validation).

+**Note**
+For images, charts and other visualizations, please refer to Exploratory Data Analysis.ipynb

 ### Create the training - validation splits
 In the class, we talked about cross-validation and the importance of creating meaningful training and validation splits.
 For this project, you will have to create your own training and validation sets using the files located in `/home/workspace/data/waymo`.
 The `split` function in the `create_splits.py` file does the following: